alex-i-e/test-research/README.md

 ## Description
 I used Unsplash API to provide the good configured settings of images.
 API provides a basic list of sources for images by default and provides flexible settings to get appropriate images by sizes, by device-pixel-ratio.

+**Note: Demo apps are limited to 50 requests per hour**

 ### Tools
-- vite builder: developing process is faster than bundle based dev server
+- vite bundler: developing process is faster than bundle based dev server
 - vitest + testing-library + msw: respective package for testing, msw used for mock data from server
 - css modules + classnames: flexible component styling
 - TS + eslint + prettier: make the code more tidy and pure

 ### Having more time I would:
+- add possibility to show hi-res image
 - implement "blurhash" fallback image to show compact representation while loading source image
 - setup SWR to work with API state management and to better handle API response statuses and results, to reduce boilerplate code
 - add Formik to provide better form validation and UI interaction